 - Logo – prices vary a lot from designer to designer

 If you decide to pick a stock theme for your web presence, then you should be prepared that it might take even longer than building a quality custom theme.
 It really depends on the developer you have contracted.
 A simple few-page website that is using theme’s features can take from one to a few days to structure up.
-Cost will also depend on developer’s hourly rate or per project rate.
+The cost depends on the developer’s hourly rate or per project rate.
 If you hired a good developer with a rate of $60/h and it takes him one day (10 hours), then you will have the site constructed for $600 + the cost of the theme, which is $50-$200 on average.
 You might also need to use some plugins, that do not come with the theme and you will need around a couple of hundred bucks for the plugins.
 You might also face the problem that these plugins do not integrate well with the theme and the developer will need to do extra work and spend extra hours on integration.
 So, you can easily jump over $1000 for development and software licenses.

 If you hired a newbie ‘professional’, he might help you to get rid of some additional costs, such as buying a theme and plugins by using hacked ones and that might make your website vulnerable to hacker attacks.
 Many of the hacked themes and plugins contain backdoors so you should keep away from using them.
 Not to mention that it is completely unethical and it’s considered stealing from the author of the intellectual property.

 Now, the custom solution.
-The good thing in this case is that you are not just buying a ‘frame’ you will need to adjust your content to, but you are building a custom product that will present your content the way you want it to.
+The good thing, in this case, is that you are not just buying a ‘frame’ you will need to adjust your content to, but you are building a custom product that will present your content the way you want it to.

 Normal development process takes several steps:

-- UX (User Experience) development.
+- UX (User Experience) design.
 That can be a list of pages with wireframes for each page.
 But this step needs a lot of attention and research, because the usability of the final product will greatly depend on good UX design.
-This is very important step for any successful project, but it is being neglected very often.
+This is a very important step for any successful project, but it is being neglected very often.
 Often, it is confused with UI design, but they differ a lot.
 I will discuss it in another article in more details.
 Good UX will immensely boost your conversions.

 - UI (User Interface) development.
 This a design in Photoshop, Illustrator or Sketch (other tools can be used as well but I listed industry standards).